Fragtality/Fenix2GSX/README.md

 Note that the automatic Reposition (or GSX Reposition in General) breaks the Departure Countdown on the EFB and therefor Delay Card System  - if you mind that, disable that Option.
 I don't mind, it is the most useless Feature on the Fenix and the EFB still shows the Flightstate correctly :wink:<br/><br/>
 All Settings can be changed dynamically on the Fly if needed.
 But do that before a Service/Feature starts or after it has ended.
 For example, don't disable "Automatic Jetway/Stair Operation" while the Jetway is connected.
 Do it before the Tool calls the Jetway or after it was disconnected by the Tool.<br/><br/>
 In general, it is up to your Preference how much Automation you want.
 I you want to keep Control of when Services are Called and/or the Jetway is connected, you can still enjoy the (De-)Boarding and Refueling Syncronization when the Automation-Options are disabled.
 The only Automation which can not be disabled: The Removal of the Ground-Equipment and Jetway-Disconnection (if still connected) is always active on Depature.<br/><br/>
 A Note on the Audio-Control: The Tool does not control Audio until the Plane is powered (=FCU is On).
-Be aware, that the Fenix defaults to 50% Volume on INT and VHF1 when loaded.
-When you end your Session, Fenix2GSX will try to reset the Application-Audio to unmuted and 100% Volume.
+Be aware, that the Fenix defaults to 50% Volume on INT and VHF1 when loaded - that is why Fenix2GSX defaults to set them to 100% on Startup.
+You can disable that if you want.<br/>When you end your Session, Fenix2GSX will try to reset the Application-Audio to unmuted and last set Volume (before it started controlling the Volume).
 But that does not really work on GSX because it is resetting at the same Time.
 So GSX can stay muted when switching to another Plane (if it was muted) - keep that in Mind.

 <br/><br/>